Older Person’s Abuse Prevention

-The Seniors and Disability Rights Service has hosted an Elder Abuse Prevention Project supported by the Office of Senior Territorians over the last 12 months.
-The project was aimed at identifying the extent and nature of elder abuse in the NT, the effectiveness of current responses, raising community awareness and limiting its impact.
+The Seniors and Disability Rights Service has hosted an Elder Abuse Prevention Project supported by the Office of Senior Territorians.
+The project is aimed at identifying the extent and nature of elder abuse in the NT, the effectiveness of current responses, raising community awareness and limiting its impact.

 Elder abuse is defined as; ‘A single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person.’

 The most reported form of abuse is financial abuse.
 Other types of abuse include;